SimpNick6703/AL-JD/README.md

 This project is deployed on Netflify (Frontend) and Azure Web Apps (Backend):
 - Web UI: https://al-jd-blog-gen.netlify.app
 - Swagger Docs: https://al-jd-blog-gen.azurewebsites.net/docs
+> [!NOTE]
+> First try visit the Swagger Docs page.
+If the page does not load, it means there are some issues from the Azure side due to free tier subscription limitations.
+In such cases, consider [Docker](https://github.com/SimpNick6703/AL-JD/tree/blog-generator?tab=readme-ov-file#docker) version with your environment variables.
 AI Blog Generator uses:
 - Frontend: React + TypeScript + Vite + Tailwind CSS
 - Backend: FastAPI (Python) using the OpenAI Python SDK